Description

 - Student worksheet

-- In-depth teacher notes that follow the PowerPoint and provide background information on the works of art.
+- In-depth teacher notes that follow the PowerPoint and provide background information on the works of art and their visual elements.

 This lesson is great for advanced 8th-grade art students and 9th-12th grade students.